 The Field Placement Program is always excited to expand the pool of placements and advertise new opportunities to students.
 It is very important that the externship experience is educational and that our student-externs receive valuable supervision.
 The program requires students to be supervised by a licensed attorney (preferably with 5+ years of experience).
 It is also important that the placement is compliant with the Fair Labor Standards Act.

-The employer signs an affiliation agreement at the beginning of the semester detailing the students duties, signs-off on the first two student progress reports, completes a mid-semester evaluation, and fills-out an evaluation form of the students work at the end of the semester.
+The employer signs an affiliation agreement at the beginning of the semester detailing the student's duties, signs-off on the first two student progress reports, completes a mid-semester evaluation, and evaluates the student's work at the end of the semester.

-Before the program posts a new placement, employers should complete a questionnaire (available in Forms for Employers below) and return it to the Field Placement Program Director.
-If the opportunity is a fit for DePaul, the Field Placement Program will advertise to students.
-Externship placements are typically posted for the entire year on Vincent, our electronic job database, unless an employer prefers it to be posted based on demand.
+Before the program posts a new placement opportunity, employers must complete a questionnaire (available in Employer Forms on the right side of this page) and return it to the Field Placement Program Director.
+If the opportunity is a fit for DePaul, the Field Placement Program will advertise it to students.
+Externship placements are typically posted for the entire year on Vincent, our electronic job database, unless an employer prefers it to be posted based on-demand.
 With new placement opportunities, generally only one student-extern will be placed during the first semester of participation.